 Moderator: Good afternoon!
 Thank you all for finding time and visiting today’s webinar.
 My name is [moderator name] and I am [job title] at [company name].
 Our company is the leading provider of [name of the product/service].

-Now I will ask you one question to check if you can see and hear us well.
+Now I’m going to send out a very short poll to confirm if you can see and hear us well.